elkowar/eww/docs/content/main/configuration.md

 </windows>
 ```

-For Wayland users the `<reserve>` block only take one field being "exclusive".
+For Wayland users the `<reserve/>` block only take one field being "exclusive".
 The previous `<window>` block would look like this.

 ```xml